The age of the robots is here. According to the latest chatbot statistics, companies are increasingly replacing their customer service with chatbots.

 With the use of chatbots that can have many conversations at the same time, chatbots for customer service can definitely reduce customer waiting and response time to only a few seconds.

-7. Companies in the US can save up to an estimate of $23 billion by employing chatbots.
+7. Companies in the US can save up to $23 billion by employing chatbots.

 In the US, Chatbots Magazine found that around 29% of customer service positions can be automated using chatbots and other technologies.
 Based on this percentage, the estimated cost of savings on personnel salaries can go up to a mind-blowing $23 billion.
 This figure is impressive, as it has yet to include other significant personnel costs like health insurance.